Just a second...

 2. Package your compiled Java class in a JAR file and put the JAR file in the ext directory of your Diffusion™ Cloud installation.

-This includes the authentication handler on the server classpath.
+This includes the authenticator on the server classpath.

-3. Edit the etc/Server.xml configuration file to point to your authentication handler.
+3. Edit the etc/Server.xml configuration file to point to your authenticator.

-Include the authentication-handler element in the list of authentication handlers.
-The order of the list defines the order in which the authentication handlers are called.
-The value of the class attribute is the fully qualified name of your authentication handler class.
+Include the authentication-handler element in the list of authenticators.
+The order of the list defines the order in which the authenticators are called.
+The value of the class attribute is the fully qualified name of your authenticator class.
 For example:

 <security>